Two types of boson stars in $U(1)$ gauged $3+1$-dimensional $O(3)$ sigma-model: Solutions

 Both the mass and the charge of the $O(3)$ boson stars tend to finite limiting values at the centers of the spirals.
 When following the spirals towards their centers, the $O(3)$ field $\phi^a$ rotates from the vacuum $\phi^a =(0,0,1)$ toward its central critical solution with $\phi^a_{cc}(0) =(\phi_{cc},\sqrt{1-\phi_{cc}^2},0)$, as displayed in Figs.~\ref{fig1} and \ref{fig2}, bottom left plots, for $\phi^3(0)$.
 Similar to the case of the usual boson stars, the metric function $g_{00}$ at the center of the configuration approaches zero in this limit, as seen in Fig.~\ref{fig1}, bottom right plot.
 When following the spiral, the core of the configuration shrinks.
 This suggests that the profile of the central critical solution might correspond to a very thin wall separating a compact domain $\phi^3 =0$ and the vacuum $\phi^3 =1$.
 However, a different numerical approach will be necessary to study this limit.

 As seen in Fig.~\ref{fig1}, there is a second type of boson stars, residing in the frequency range $0 = \omega_{min}^{II} \le \omega \le \omega_{max}^{II}$.
 These arise from the flat space static $(\omega=0)$ non-topological solitons of the $O(3)$ sigma model with potential \re{pot-mod} \cite{Ferreira:2025xey,Verbin:2007fa}, when coupled to gravity.
 These solutions owe their existence to the partly negative self-interaction potential \cite{Nucamendi:1995ex,Bechmann:1995sa,Kleihaus:2013tba,Chew:2024bec}.
-The distinctive new feature of such solutions is that the central value of the scalar component $\phi^3(0)$ tends to its value at the \textsl{anti-vacuum} $(0,0,-1)$, corresponding to the negative minimum of the potential.
-This is seen in Fig.~\ref{fig3}, bottom left plot, for the configuration I.
+The distinctive new feature of such solutions is that, as $\omega$ decreases toward zero, the central value of the scalar component $\phi^3(0)$ tends to its value at the \textsl{anti-vacuum}, where the scalar triplet assumes the values $(0,0,-1)$, corresponding to the negative minimum of the potential.
+This can be inferred from Fig.~\ref{fig3}, bottom left plot, for the configuration I. Notably, limiting solutions at $\omega=0$ possess finite mass while their Noether charge is vanishing.
+This limit corresponds to the self-gravitating non-topological soliton of the non-linear $O(3)$ sigma model, whose properties in flat space were discussed in \cite{Ferreira:2025xey}.

 These type II boson stars mimic to some extent the qualitative pattern of the dynamical evolution of the behavior of the type I boson stars.
 Thus they exhibit the typical spiraling pattern seen also in the evolution of the type I solutions toward a singular limiting configuration.
 Within the spiral, the central value of the $O(3)$ field $\phi^a$ rotates from the anti-vacuum $\phi^a =(0,0,-1)$ toward a second central critical solution with $\phi^a_{cc}(0) =(\phi_{cc},\sqrt{1-\phi_{cc}^2},0)$, as displayed in Figs.~\ref{fig1} and \ref{fig3}, bottom left plots.
 Again, the central value of the metric function $g_{00}$ approaches zero in this limit.
 We note that the size of the spiral can be very small.
 Here, a tiny change of $\omega$ can strongly affect the force balance between the gravitational attraction and the scalar interaction, as illustrated in Fig.~\ref{fig1}, upper left zoomed subplot.
 We also note that, for some maximal value of $\alpha$ the type II solutions then cease to exist.